Attention to detail

 Think of it like a safety net for trapeze artists.

-They don't rely on being careful alone.
-They have a safety net in place to catch them if they fall.
+They don't rely solely on being careful.
+They have a safety net to catch them if they fall.

 So, how do you build your safety net for your consulting work?